Skip To The Main Content

 The statement will be updated annually and in case of significant changes in the information provided in this report.

-Revised and reviewed by the board and managing director, June 2023.
+Revised and reviewed by the board and managing director, June 2024.

 Even T. Remøy Helge T. Remøy

-Managing Director/Chairman Board Member
+Managing Director Board Member

 SeaKingPåKystvakt